Table of Contents

 - When to use order tags

-- How order tags streamline fulfillment
+- How order tags streamline fulfilment

 What is order tagging?

-Order tagging can simply be used used to help merchants filter through orders by certain categories, or it can create a more customize solution by creating rules that determine what action to take for every order.
+Order tagging can simply be used used to help merchants filter through orders by certain categories, or it can create a more customise solution by creating rules that determine what action to take for every order.

-Order tags are the customized labels you can manually create to identify, sort, and categorize orders, or trigger different workflows.
+Order tags are the customised labels you can manually create to identify, sort, and categorize orders, or trigger different workflows.
 Order tags help streamline supply chain management by reducing manual work later on in the process.

 Why using order tags might make sense for ecommerce